 Step 3: Water Deeply and Regularly

 Water lemon grass plants deeply and regularly, never letting the soil dry out, when rain doesn't provide the necessary moisture.
 The plants need lots of moisture, and the roots will dry out quickly and kill the plant if you don't keep up with the watering.
 Lemon grass commonly grows slowly at first and puts on height quickly during the hottest part of the summer.
 The plant responds well to humid weather, though frequent misting can improve its performance.

 Step 4: Mulch Around the Plants

 Apply a 2- to 4-inch layer of mulch around lemon grass plants to help the soil retain moisture.

 Step 5: Fertilize Monthly in Summer

-Feed lemon grass with a high-nitrogen, water-soluble fertilizer that's suitable for vegetables once a month throughout the summer months, mixed at half the recommended label rate.
-For a 24-8-16 product, this would be 1/2 tablespoon per gallon of water.
+Fertilize lemon grass with a high-nitrogen, water-soluble fertilizer that's suitable for vegetables once a month throughout the summer months, mixed at half the recommended label rate.

 Step 6: Check for Problems